American Popular Revolutionary Alliance: Fujimori presidency

 As Fujimori assumed the presidency in 1990, Congress was dominated by the opposition forces of Mario Vargas Llosa's Democratic Front.
 Fujimori's party had gained only 32 deputies out of 180, and 14 senators out of 60.
 The majority was divided between APRA (22%) and the Democratic Front, with about 32% of Congress.
 In 1992, Fujimori organized a successful coup d'état.
 This allowed García to flee Peru and request asylum denouncing political persecution, the asylum was granted by Colombian president César Gaviria.
 Shortly after, under the protection of president Francois Mitterrand, García received again the privilege of political refuge and left Colombia to reside in Paris.

 Fujimori convened elections for a Democratic Constituent Congress, in which APRA did not participate.
 In the 1995 general elections, the APRA nominee for president was Mercedes Cabanillas, gaining only 4%, behind former United Nations Secretary General Javier Pérez de Cuéllar (21%) and the reelected Fujimori (64%).
-The party only got 8 congressman out of 120, while Fujimori's Cambio 90-New Majority dominated Congress with 67.
+The party only won 8 congressmen out of 120, while Fujimori's Cambio 90-New Majority dominated Congress with 67.